postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ---

 _Variables_ enable you to store and reuse values in Postman.
 By storing a value as a variable, you can reference it throughout your collections, environments, requests, and test scripts.
-If you need to update the value of a variable, you can make one change and the new value is available for you wherever you use the variable.
 Variables help you work efficiently, collaborate with teammates, and set up dynamic workflows.

 ## Contents